ChengranAA/Quest_Benchmark/README.md

 ## Bug

-Record this into the GitHub issue
+Record bugs into the GitHub issue